Marinara Recipe: This is the Go-To Standard (AKA will you marinara me?)

 Directions

-In a large saucepan, heat the extra-virgin olive oil over medium heat, then add the pressed garlic and cook, stirring, until golden, about 1-2 minutes, being careful not to burn it.
+In a large soup pot, heat the extra-virgin olive oil over medium heat, then add the pressed garlic and cook, stirring, until golden, about 1-2 minutes, being careful not to burn it.
 Add the tomato paste and cook, stirring, for 2 minutes.
-Add the tomatoes and crush them with the back of a wooden spoon, which will take a few minutes.
-There should be Stir in the Zippy Sicilian, salt, sugar and basil and bring to a boil, then reduce to a simmer over low heat, stirring occasionally, until the sauce is thickened and reduced slightly, about 30 minutes.
+Add the canned tomatoes with their juices and crush them hard with the back of a wooden spoon, which will take around 5 minutes.
+The tomatoes should be chunky but not uniform.
+Stir in the Zippy Sicilian, salt, sugar, pepper and basil and bring to a boil, then reduce to a simmer over low heat, stirring occasionally, until the sauce is thickened and reduced slightly, about 30 minutes.

 Serve the marinara warm with pasta, meatballs, or in numerous other ways (see below).
 If you are making it to freeze, separating into four batches will give you enough marinara for four spaghetti meals for four people.